 - How is this different than the world’s standard?
 What kind of love do most worldly husbands have?

-- What other job to the husbands have (helping to edify/cleanse their wives)?
+- What other jobs do the husbands have (helping to edify/cleanse their wives)?

 - What other degree are we to love our wives (as much as our own body)?